Colouring negative exact-distance graphs of signed graphs: Strong exact-distance squares in graphs of treewidth at most 2

 Now we take a signed graph $(G,\sigma)$ of $|V(G)|\geq 3$.
 Since $G$ is a 2-tree, we can choose a vertex $z$ such that $d(z)=2$ and let $N(z)=\{x,y\}$.
 By induction we know that $G-z$ admits an assignment satisfying conditions (i)--(vi), we now extend the assignment to the whole graph.
 Since $G$ is a $2$-tree, $x$ and $y$ are adjacent.
 Without loss of generality, let $\mathcal{C}(x)=(x_1,\{x_2, x_3, x_4\}, \{x_5, x_6, x_7\})$ and $\mathcal{C}(y)=(x_2,\{x_1,x_3,x_5\},\{x_4,x_6,x_7\})$ when $\sigma(xy)=+$; let $\mathcal{C}(x)=(x_1,\{x_2, x_3, x_4\}, \{x_5, x_6, x_7\})$ and $\mathcal{C}(y)=(x_5,\{x_2,x_6,x_4\},\{x_1,x_3,x_7\})$ when $\sigma(xy)=-$.
 We then consider subcases depending on the signs of the edges $xz$ and $yz$.
 It is not hard to check that Table \ref{table:signs} gives, for each subcase, an assignment $\mathcal{C}(z)$ that satisfies the conditions (i)--(vi) in relation to $\mathcal{C}(x)$ and $\mathcal{C}(y)$, extending $\mathcal{C}$ in the desired way.

 Thus we are able to extend the assignment $\mathcal{C}$ to $z$ in every case, and the result follows.

 In this proof, we have in fact done something stronger as explained next without giving detailed proof.
-We have built a signed graph on 140 vertices with the following two properties: the first is that it admits a sign-preserving homomorphism from any signed 2-tree and the second is that the target graph itself can be coloured with seven colours in such way that adjacent vertices or vertices connected with a negative path of length 2 are assigned distinct colours.
+As we will see, we have built a signed graph on $7\times \binom{6}{3}=140$ vertices with the following two properties: the first is that it admits a sign-preserving homomorphism from any signed 2-tree and the second is that the target graph itself can be coloured with seven colours in such way that adjacent vertices or vertices connected with a negative path of length 2 are assigned distinct colours.

 The target graph, denoted $\hat{P}_{1,3,3}$, has as its vertices all ordered partitions of $\{1,2,3,4,5,6,7\}$ into three sets first of order 1, second and third both of order 3.
+(Thus the first entry has 7 options, each of them with $\binom{6}{3}$ possibilities, therefore, in total there are 140 vertices.)
 A partition $(x, A, B)$ is adjacent to $(y, A', B')$ with a positive edge if $x\in A'$ and $y\in A$.
 They are adjacent with a negative edge if $x\in B'$ and $y\in B$.
 The proof given above can be read as claiming that any signed 2-tree admits a homomorphism to $\hat{P}_{1,3,3}$.
 To complete the claim one can check that the assignment of $x$ to vertex $(x,A, B)$ is a 7-colouring admitting all the required properties.